guhaindranil83/CS410Project/README.md

+# Improved ExpertSearch

+# Project Source Code

+The project's source code is available under the ExpertSearch folder.

+# Project Documentation

+The project's detailed report is available as:
+"Project Report - Improved ExpertSearch.pdf"

+The project's tutorial presentation video is available as:
+"Video Presentation - Improved ExpertSearch.mp4"

 # Improved ExpertSearch Proposal

 1. What are the names and NetIDs of all your team members?
 Who is the captain?
 The captain will have more administrative duties than team members.